-On May 17, 2008, the Yankton Sioux Tribe submitted a waterfowl hunting proposal for the 2008-09 season.
-The Yankton Sioux tribal waterfowl hunting season would be open to both tribal members and nontribal hunters.
-The waterfowl hunting regulations would apply to tribal and trust lands within the external boundaries of the reservation.
+The Yankton Sioux Tribe has yet to submit a waterfowl hunting proposal for the 2009-10 season.
+The Yankton Sioux Tribal waterfowl hunting season usually would be open to both Tribal members and nontribal hunters.
+The waterfowl hunting regulations would apply to Tribal and trust lands within the external boundaries of the reservation.

-For ducks (including mergansers) and coots, the Yankton Sioux Tribe proposes a season starting October 9, 2008, and running for the maximum amount of days allowed under the final Federal frameworks.
-The Tribe indicated that if the Service decided to close the canvasback season, the Tribe would close theirs; otherwise, the canvasback season would start October 9, 2008, and run for the maximum amount of days allowed under the final Federal frameworks.
+For ducks (including mergansers) and coots, the Yankton Sioux Tribe usually proposes a season starting October 9, 2009, and running for the maximum amount of days allowed under the final Federal frameworks.
 Daily bag and possession limits would be 6 ducks, which may include no more than 5 mallards (no more than 2 hens), 1 canvasback (when open), 2 redheads, 3 scaup, 1 pintail, or 2 wood ducks.
 The bag limit for mergansers is 5, which would include no more than 1 hooded merganser.
 The coot daily bag limit is 15.

-For geese, the Tribe has requested a dark goose (Canada geese, brant, whitefronts) season starting October 29, 2008, and closing January 31, 2009.
+For geese, the Tribe usually requests a dark goose (Canada geese, brant, white-fronts) season starting October 29, 2009, and closing January 31, 2010.
 The daily bag limit would be three geese (including no more than one whitefronted goose or brant).
 Possession limits would be twice the daily bag limit.
-For white geese, the proposed hunting season would start October 29, 2008, and run for the maximum amount of days allowed under the final Federal frameworks for the State of South Dakota.
+For white geese, the proposed hunting season would start October 29, 2009, and run for the maximum amount of days allowed under the final Federal frameworks for the State of South Dakota.
 Daily bag and possession limits would equal the maximum allowed under Federal frameworks.

-All hunters would have to be in possession of a valid tribal license while hunting on Yankton Sioux trust lands.
+All hunters would have to be in possession of a valid Tribal license while hunting on Yankton Sioux trust lands.
 Tribal and nontribal hunters must comply with all basic Federal migratory bird hunting regulations in 50 CFR part 20 pertaining to shooting hours and the manner of taking.
 Special regulations established by the Yankton Sioux Tribe also apply on the reservation.

 During the 2005-06 hunting season, the Tribe reported that 90 nontribal hunters took 400 Canada geese, 75 light geese, and 90 ducks.
-Forty-five tribal members harvested fewer than 50 geese and 50 ducks.
+Forty-five Tribal members harvested fewer than 50 geese and 50 ducks.